How Is Interest Charged On My Credit Card?

 So, you’ve been diligently making full payments promptly every month to avoid exorbitant interest charges.
 Unfortunately, you slip up one day and find yourself behind in your payment by a couple of days.

-In addition to late payment charges, what you may not know is that you will also be penalised with interest charges (or finance charges, as they call it in your statement) from the posting date of all your transactions, and not from your payment due date.
+You will need to pay for more than just late payment charges.
+What you may not know is that you will also be penalised with interest charges.
+They are also listed as finance charges, as they call it in your statement.
+This is calculated from the posting date of all your transactions, and not from your payment due date.
 This is because your 20-day interest-free period no longer applies.

 This can be quite painful to your wallet if you’ve made a huge purchase at the beginning of your billing cycle (remember that interest is being compounded daily!), so set a recurring reminder so that you’ll always pay your bills on time.